yorueth/RUGGUARD_/README.md

 This project was built using Python with the Tweepy library and is designed to be easily deployed on Replit.

 # ✨ Key Features
-On-Demand Analysis: Trigger the bot by replying to any tweet with @projectruggaurd riddle me this.
+On-Demand Analysis : Trigger the bot by replying to any tweet with @projectruggaurd riddle me this.

-Targeted Reporting: The bot correctly analyzes the author of the original tweet, not the user who triggered the bot.
+Targeted Reporting : The bot correctly analyzes the author of the original tweet, not the user who triggered the bot.

-Comprehensive Metrics: Analysis includes account age, follower/following ratio, bio content, and verification status.
+Comprehensive Metrics : Analysis includes account age, follower/following ratio, bio content, and verification status.

-Trusted Network Vouching: Checks if the target account is vouched for by a predefined list of trusted community members.
+Trusted Network Vouching : Checks if the target account is vouched for by a predefined list of trusted community members.

-Single-File Deployment: The entire application is contained in a single main.py file for ultimate ease of setup and deployment.
+Single-File Deployment : The entire application is contained in a single main.py file for ultimate ease of setup and deployment.

 # 🏛️ Code Architecture & Structure
 For simplicity and ease of deployment, the entire bot's logic is contained within a single main.py file.
 However, the code is organized into distinct logical sections, each handling a specific responsibility.
 This maintains clarity and a modular-like design within the single script.

-The key logical sections within main.py are :
+The key logical sections within main.py are

 Configuration : This top section defines a Config class that loads all necessary settings and API keys from environment variables (.env file or Replit Secrets).
 This keeps all configurable parts in one place.

 Trusted List Handler : A set of functions responsible for fetching the list of trusted accounts from the project's GitHub repository.
 It includes a simple caching mechanism to improve performance and avoid excessive requests.